fordsfords/err/README.md

 for unreliable programs that are hard to debug and fix.
-Thousands of lines of code written that call APIs without checking the return status, or does check but only prints something unintelligable even to the code maintainers.
+Thousands of lines of code written that call APIs without checking the return status, or does check but only prints something unintelligible even to the code maintainers.

 # Goals